cloudcheflabs/spark-iceberg-example/README.md

 ;
 ```

-### Run Spark Job using Merge Into on Spark Cluster
+### Run Spark Job using MERGE INTO on Spark Cluster

 This example shows to load parquet files in external s3 to iceberg table using `MERGE INTO`.